 * Note – If using Tiny Hero Quinoa, cooking directions differ slightly from regular quinoa so you’ll want to cook it according to the package directions instead of those in Step 2 below.

 - Preheat oven to 350℉.
-Grease a small casserole dish or 9×9-inch glass baking dish with coconut oil and set aside.
+Grease a small casserole dish or 9×9-inch glass baking dish with oil and set aside.

 - Place quinoa in a fine-mesh strainer and rinse under cool running water for 30-60 seconds.
 Transfer to a medium saucepan and add 2 cups water or broth.
 Bring to a coil then cover pan and reduce heat to medium-low.
 Allow quinoa to cook, covered, for 15 minutes or liquid is absorbed.
 Let stand covered for 5 minutes then fluff with fork.

 - While quinoa is cooking, place a large skillet over medium-high heat.
 Add 1 Tbsp. olive oil.
 When oil just begins to shimmer, add onions and peppers.
 Saute for 5-6 minutes, stirring occasionally, until onions starts to soften.
 Add zucchini and garlic.
 Continue to cook an additional 7-8 minutes or until veggies are tender.

 - While veggies are cooking, combine ingredients for sauce: tomato paste through black pepper, including the 2 Tbsp. of remaining olive oil.
 Stir until well combined, taste and adjust seasonings as desired.

 - Add quinoa, sauce, pepperoni and ¾ cup mozzarella cheese to the veggies in the skillet, reserving a few pepperoni slices for the top.